Lauren Weedman

-Lauren Weedman (born March 5, 1969) is an American actress and comedian, known for her regular role on the HBO television series Looking (2014–2015), and its subsequent series finale television film, Looking: The Movie.
+Lauren Weedman (born March 5, 1969) is an American actress, comedian and writer, known for her regular role on the HBO television series Looking (2014–2015) and its subsequent series finale television film Looking: The Movie.
 She is also known for her roles in films such as Date Night (2010) and The Five-Year Engagement (2012) and for appearing as a guest star on various series such as Hung, New Girl, and 2 Broke Girls.
 She was also a correspondent on The Daily Show from 2001 to 2002.
-Weedman has also written and performed several one-woman/spoken word shows, including Homecoming, BUST, and The People's Republic of Portland.
+Weedman has written and performed several solo shows, including Homecoming, BUST, and The People's Republic of Portland.